Learn how to revolutionize your sales and marketing operations by transforming static PDF catalogs into dynamic, shoppable experiences.

 On the main dashboard, go to Automation, on the bottom left side, click on Import feed.

-After you make sure, that the feed columns are properly mapped, click on Save Changes.
+After you make sure that the feed columns are properly mapped, click on Save Changes.

-Step 3: Add products to the PDF
+5. Add products to the PDF

 Then, go back to the Home page, and from Flipbooks, choose the catalog in which you want to add the products from the spreadsheet and click on the Edit button, on the left side of the flipbook card.